taneshadeshaw/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project before moving on to less important tasks or bugs.
 You can use a task management tool, such as Trello or Jira, to keep track of tasks and their priorities.

+# 2024-03-14
+- "Today's programming wisdom is to remember that code is read far more often than it is written.
+Always strive for clarity and maintainability in your work, as the person who benefits most from well-structured, readable code might just be your future self or a fellow developer.
+Invest time in writing expressive variable names, comments, and documentation, and embrace the SOLID principles and design patterns for robust and scalable software architectures."